Hasunemiku2015/SignPic-1.16/README.md

 ## FAQ
 - Is this mod Client Side?
 Yes
 - Will you be porting it to 1.17 or above?
-Depends on the reaction and demand of this mod, but very possible.
+Yes and Miku already the mod updated to 1.18.1.
 - Why do I need to type the Sign myself?
 Miku dont know how to code a GUI/GUI-related stuff.
 - How to contribute?
 Fork this repository and send in a pull request.
 - License?
 MIT License.